 By receiving training on FASD, organizations that work with individuals living with the disability can gain a better understanding of FASD and tailor supports to meet the individuals' needs.

 For any inquiries about the Network’s training and workshops, contact:

 The FASD Network of Saskatchewan offers three-hour training sessions to provide front-line workers with an in-depth knowledge of FASD.
 The aim of our Frontline Training is to aid workers in fields as diverse as social work, child care, education, addictions, corrections and many other areas in gaining knowledge that will allow them to make sense of behaviours and tailor supports to the individual’s needs.

-During this three hour training you will learn about primary disabilities and how they relate to an individual’s behaviours and actions as well as how they may cause secondary disabilities.
+During this three hour training you will learn about primary disabilities and how they relate to an individual’s behaviours and actions as well as how they may cause secondary challenges.
 The sessions also incorporates interactive components which allow frontline workers to experience what it feels like to live with FASD.

 The second three hour training session focuses on tips and real life examples..
 Attendance at a Frontline Part 1 session is a prerequisite for this training to ensure an appropriate level of knowledge regarding FASD.
 During this training, workers will benefit from practical strategies and a toolkit they can use when supporting an individual with FASD.
 Frontline Part 2 was created to be co-presented with an individual living with FASD, when possible.
 Attendees will gain insight into what life is really like with FASD through the personal experiences shared during the training.

 To book a training session a minimum of 8 attendees are required.
 The rate per person is a cost-recovery fee of $35.00 for each training session.
 A reduced rate of $50.00 per person is applied when both training sessions are booked.
 There may be additional fees such as travel; these fees will be discussed and listed in detail in the training contract you receive.